dret/webconcepts/concepts/http-header/Vary.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Vary"
 title:         "HTTP Header Field: Vary"
+concept-name:  HTTP Header Field
+concept-value: Vary
 description: "The \"Vary\" header field in a response describes what parts of a request message, aside from the method, Host header field, and request target, might influence the origin server's process for selecting and representing this response.
 The value consists of either a single asterisk (\"*\") or a list of header field names (case-insensitive)."
 ---